ahmetb/cloud-run-faq/README.md

 Therefore, your application should limit CPU usage outside request processing to a minimum.
-It might not be entirely possible since the programming language you use doing _garbage collection_ or similar runtime tasks in the background.
+It might not be entirely possible since the programming language you use might do _garbage collection_ or similar runtime tasks in the background.

 ### Which languages can I run on Cloud Run?